Peter-32/SparkTwitter/README.md

 # SparkTwitter

 ## Summary
 This project shows you how to get started with Spark Scala projects in an IDE.
-It starts with a "Hello World" application, then a simple MapReduce application, and lastly a Spark streaming application using the Twitter API.
+It starts with a "Hello World!" application, then a simple MapReduce application, and lastly a Spark streaming application using the Twitter API.

 ## Example